How to remove someone’s name from a property title

 In either case, you should seek independent legal advice.
 You can also call the Family Relationship Advice Line on 1800 050 321.

 • Note: In Victoria, spouses and de facto partners can avoid stamp duty while transferring property between themselves only if the property has been their primary residence (their home) for the last 12 months.
-If not, stamp duty applies.
+If it's a second home or an investment, stamp duty applies.

 Situations where you will have to pay stamp duty